 - 1 can (28 oz.) diced tomatoes, undrained

 - 1 jalapeno, seeded and thinly sliced

 - Season the flank steak with salt and pepper

-- Combine the onions, garlic, tomatoes and their juices, water, bell peppers, jalapeno and spices in the slow cooker
+- Combine the onions, garlic, tomatoes, bell peppers, jalapeno and spices in the slow cooker

 - Add flank steak, cover and cook on low for 8 hours

 - Remove meat and let it rest 10 minutes

 - Discard bay leaf and stir in olives, capers (optional) and 1 tablespoon cilantro (optional) into the sauce